tbaumann/meshcore-cli/README.md

 Commands are given after arguments, they can be chained.

  <pre>
-    infos               : print informations a²²bout the node send &lt;key&gt; &lt;msg&gt;    : sends msg to the node with pubkey starting by key sendto &lt;name&gt; &lt;msg&gt; : sends msg to the node with given name recv                : reads next msg
+    infos               : print informations about the node send &lt;key&gt; &lt;msg&gt;    : sends msg to the node with pubkey starting by key sendto &lt;name&gt; &lt;msg&gt; : sends msg to the node with given name wait_ack            : wait an ack for last sent msg recv                : reads next msg
-    sync_msgs           : gets all unread msgs from the node advert              : sends advert
+    sync_msgs           : gets all unread msgs from the node wait_msg            : wait for a message
+    advert              : sends advert
     contacts            : gets contact list
     sync_time           : sync time with system
     set_time &lt;epoch&gt;    : sets time to given epoch
     get_time            : gets current time
     set_name &lt;name&gt;     : sets node name
-    sleep &lt;secs&gt;        : sleeps for a given amount of secs
+    login &lt;name&gt; &lt;pwd&gt;  : log into a node (repeater) with given pwd cmd &lt;name&gt; &lt;cmd&gt;    : sends a command to a repeater req_status &lt;name&gt;   : requests status from a node sleep &lt;secs&gt;        : sleeps for a given amount of secs
 </pre>